-• All exhibits, such as notebooks, posters, & displays will be judged during the fair.
+- Cats must be a minimum age of 4 months by fair to participate. - All exhibits, such as notebooks, posters, & displays will be judged during the fair.

-Cat, 4 mo. to 1 year, Health & Grooming Other educational display LOT Z Cat, 1 to 2 year, Health & Grooming LOT 8 Item (toy, scratching post) you have made for your cat Lot 3 Cat, over 2 years, Health & Grooming Lot 9 Cat carrier you have made or decorated Lot 4 Notebook with plans, records, pictures, etc. Lot 10 Picture story of pet with captions in notebook.
-Lot 5 Educational display on health care Lot 11 Feline Showmanship
+Lot 1 Cat, 4 mo. to 1 year, Health & Grooming Lot 7 Other educational display Lot 2 Cat, 1 to 2 year, Health & Grooming Lot 8 Item (toy, scratching post) you have made for your cat Lot 3 Cat, over 2 years, Health & Grooming Lot 9 Cat carrier you have made or decorated Lot 4 Notebook with plans, records, pictures, etc. Lot 10 Picture story of pet with captions in notebook.
+Lot 5 Educational display on health care Lot 11 Feline Showmanship Lot 6 Educational display on breeds of cats.